ska-telescope/sdp-workflows-procfunc/src/pss_receive/README.md

 Where:

 * -s denotes the source of the input data stream (in this case a udp stream from the CBF emulator
-* -p is the specifici pipeline that cheetah should run (in this case the single pulse search pipeline)
+* -p is the specific pipeline that cheetah should run (in this case the single pulse search pipeline)
 * --config is the path to the configuration file

 We see some output from the pss pipeline to show that it is in a listening state.